 From how to prepare and apply to how to earn academic credit, everything you need to know to land the perfect internship.

 Why should I do an internship?
-Career Services recommends that students participate in at least two (2) internships, one (1) before the end of their junior year, while they are at Rollins, so they can
+Career & Life Planning recommends that students participate in at least 2 internships while they are at Rollins (at least one before the end of their junior year), so they can

 To learn more, make plans to attend the next Internship Planning Workshop!
-For a complete schedule of dates and times, please visit the Career Services Calendar or check the weekly CareerQuest E-newsletter.
+For a complete schedule of dates and times, please visit the Career Calendar or check your email for the weekly CareerQuest E-Newsletter.